 - Sakai - LTI Advantage Complete

-- Schoology - LTI v.1.1
+- Schoology - LTI Advantage Complete

-IMS Global occasionally updates the LTI specification and LMSs don’t all agree on when they’re going to update their support for the new spec.
-Schoology, for example, is still on LTI 1.1.
+Even if building an LTI application solves the “integration pain” today – what about tomorrow?
+1EdTech occasionally updates the LTI specification, and LMSs don’t all agree on when they’re going to update support for the new spec.
+Some take years to do!

 Finally, with the edtech market rapidly consolidating and evolving, the landscape of technology used in the educational ecosystem will likely shift.
 Will LMSs get deprecated entirely?
 Will major players switch to other or new systems?

 We’re excited to find out and we’ll be ready regardless.